thedaviddias/Mac-OS-Setup-Applications/README.md

 * Free
 * Don't need to open an app or click anywhere to see my next meeting
-* Direct access to open Google meet or Zoom
+* Direct access to open Google meet, Zoom and most chat providers

 ##### What I 👎